 Section 15301 of the CEQA Guidelines states that a Class 1 project consists of the operation, repair, maintenance, permitting, leasing, licensing, or minor alteration of existing public or private structures, facilities, mechanical equipment, or topographical features, involving negligible or no expansion of existing or former use.
 The key consideration is whether the project involves negligible or no expansion of use.
 One of the types of "existing facilities" listed as an example includes "Existing highways and streets, sidewalks, gutters, bicycle and pedestrian trails, and similar facilities (including but not limited to bicycle parking, bicycle-share facilities and bicycle lanes, transit improvements such as bus lanes, pedestrian crossings, street trees, and other similar alterations that do not create additional automobile lanes)" (Section 15301[c]).
-The proposed project consists of a minor alteration to an existing street.
-The proposed intermittent closure would result in no expansion or change in use as Main Street is already used for the purposes of pedestrian crossings, outdoor dining, public gathering, and the Main Street Farmers Market.
+The project consists of a minor alteration to an existing street.
+The reopening would restore Main Street to its pre-pandemic condition by allowing vehicle traffic six days per week.
+This change would result in no expansion or change in use as Main Street is already used for vehicle circulation on Mondays, Wednesdays, Thursdays, and Fridays.
+Closure of Main Street for the Main Street Farmers Market on Tuesdays would continue consistent with existing operations.

 Section 15304 of the CEQA Guidelines states that a Class 4 project consists of minor public or private alterations in the condition of land, water, and/or vegetation which do not involve removal of healthy, mature, scenic trees except for forestry and agricultural purposes.
 One example project listed for this class includes "Minor temporary use of land having negligible or no permanent effects on the environment, including carnivals, sales of Christmas trees, etc." (Section 15304[e]).
-The proposed project constitutes a minor alteration of land as the bollards are common traffic control devices that result in a negligible effect on the environment.
-The proposed improvement would be installed entirely within the street right-of-way, and no trees or other vegetation would be removed.
-The purpose of the proposed closure is to allow for the intermittent use of the Main Street right-of-way for pedestrian use, outdoor dining, public gathering, and weekly farmers market uses.
+The project constitutes a minor alteration of land as no permanent features would be installed and the use of temporary traffic controls would be reduced to a single day per week.
+No trees or other vegetation would be removed.
+The purpose of the reopening is to allow for the regular use of the Main Street right-of-way for vehicle traffic.